 - Blend the onions, garlic and bitter orange juice to obtain a puree.

 - Mix the puree with the achiote, cloves, cinnamon, cumin, panela, salt and pepper.
 (Warning - this marinade is so strong will make you cry – even if you’re wearing contacts)

 - Make several cuts or incisions in the pork loin and add the onion marinade, rub the pork loin with the marinade trying to get it in to the incisions.

 - Let the meat marinate for at least 1 day (2-3 days is ideal), turn it over every 6-8 hours.
 This is a dry roast and the marinade on the roasting pan can leave stains - to avoid this I recommend lining your pan with foil.

 - Pre-heat the oven to 275 F, bake for 3 hours, turning the roast every hour.

 - Increase the oven temperature to 350F, bake for another 2 ½ hours, turning the roast every 30 minutes.

 - Slice the meat finely and serve with whole potatoes sautéed in butter, fried ripe plantains, tomato slices, lettuce, radishes, pickled onions and tree tomato hot sauce.

-Another difference between hornado and pernil is that for pernil the skin and as much fat as possible should be removed from the meat, and while the hornado needs to be constantly kept moist by “bathing” it with beer or chicha while roasting, the pernil should be kept as dry as possible; both are delicious with very different flavors and textures, I recommend trying both (well, not making both at the same time) to taste the difference.
-Also, several Latin American countries have different versions of pernil, which are very different than Ecuadorian pernil; for example, what is known as “pernil” in Puerto Rico is much more similar to Ecuadorian hornado de chancho.
+Another difference between hornado and pernil is that for pernil the skin and as much fat as possible should be removed from the meat, and while the hornado needs to be constantly kept moist by “bathing” it with beer or chicha while roasting.
+Both roasted pork dishes are delicious with very different flavors and textures.
+I recommend trying both (well, not making both at the same time) to taste the difference.
+Also, several Latin American countries have different versions of pernil, which are very different than Ecuadorian pernil.
+For example, what is known as “pernil” in Puerto Rico is much more similar to Ecuadorian hornado de chancho.